 The Wadden Sea

-The Wadden Sea is located in the South Eastern part of the North Sea.
-It stretches from Den Helder in the south western part along the barrier islands of the Dutch coast, the German Bight and the Danish coast to Blåvandshuk in the north eastern part.
+The Wadden Sea is in the South-eastern part of the North Sea.
+It stretches from Den Helder in the southwestern part along the barrier islands of the Dutch coast, the German Bight, and the Danish coast to Blåvandshuk in the north-eastern part.

 In the Wadden Sea up to 6.1 million birds can be present at the same time, and an average of 10 to12 million birds pass through it each year.